SenoReload/data-engineering/Google Data Analysis Cert/GOOGLECERT.md

     - **Looker**

 **Database**:
     A database is a collection of data that is organized in a way that makes it easy to access, manage, and update.

+**Issue**:
+    An issue is a problem or concern that needs to be addressed.

+**Question**:
+    A question is a sentence that asks for information.

+**Problem**:
+    A problem is a situation that needs to be solved.

+**Business Task**:
+    The question or problem data analysis answers for a business.

+**Data Fairness**:
+    Data fairness is the process of ensuring that data is fair and unbiased.

+**Choosing job as a Data Analyst**:
+    1. **Industry**:
+        The industry is the type of business that a company is in.
+    2. **Tools**:
+        The tools are the software and hardware that are used to do a job.
+    3. **Location**:
+        The location is the place where a job is located.
+    4. **Travel**:
+        The travel is the amount of time that is spent traveling to and from work.
+    5. **Culture**:
+        The culture is the set of values, beliefs, and behaviors that are shared by a group of people.